Users can install Shipa on any existing Kubernetes cluster (version 1.10.x and newer), and Shipa leverages Helm charts for the install.

 NAME: shipa LAST DEPLOYED: <Deployment Date> NAMESPACE: shipa-system STATUS: deployed REVISION: 1

-After executing the Helm install, the install process itself will take several minutes, depending on the Node configuration.
+After running the Helm install command, the install process will take several minutes, depending on the Cluster Node configuration.

 During this process, containers will be created and restarted until all Shipa related services are running successfully.